-Refer to Note 5 to the Annual Report.
+Refer to Note 6 to the Financial Statements.

-The primary activity of the Company is maintaining are the investments in the PIP Funds, the carrying value of which is \$60.2 million.
+The primary activity of the company is maintaining the investments in the PIP and PIP SE Funds, the carrying value of which is \$57.5 million.
 The investments are classified as a financial instrument fair valued through profit or loss.

-This is a key audit matter due to the following:

-- The size of the investments in relation to the total assets of the Company; and - The subjectivity of the fair value of the underlying PIP Funds net assets attributable to partners
+This is a key audit matter due to the size of the investments in relation to the total assets of the company

-Our audit procedures included:
+Our audit procedures:

-- Assessment of classification of investment as fair value through profit or loss; - Roll forward of investment balance, including agreeing material movements such as drawdowns to supporting documentation and recalculating the movement in fair value in investment of the PIP and PIP SE Fund; - Recalculation of NZSIF's share of the PIP and PIP SE Fund's net assets attributable to partners based on the reported results in the investee's audited financial statements; and - Review of PIP and PIP SE Fund's financial statements including the alignment of the adopted accounting policies and fair value methodologies to the Company's accounting policies and audit report.
+- Assessment of classification of investment as fair value through profit or loss; - Roll forward of investment balance, including agreeing material movements such as drawdowns to supporting documentation and recalculating the movement in fair value in investment of the PIP and PIP SE Funds: - Recalculation of NZSIF's share of the PIP and PIP SE Fund's net assets attributable to partners based on the reported results in the investee's audited financial statements; and - Review of PIP and PIP SE Fund's financial statements including the alignment of the adopted accounting policies and fair value methodologies to the company's accounting policies and audit report.